-This guide outlines the various uses and respective methods of application of seal grease, shoe polish and waterproofing products for hiking boots.
-No fear, no animal was tortured for the purposes of this article.
-Know that the traditional “seal fats” are now in most cases based on mineral and vegetable oils!
+This guide outlines the various uses and respective methods of applying seal grease, shoe polish, and waterproofing products for hiking boots.
+It’s important to note that the traditional Seal Fats are now replaced by mineral and vegetable oils.

 - Clean your leather hiking boots thoroughly.

 - Apply a small amount of seal grease to a clean cloth and rub the leather gently.
-If the grease is too hard and this makes it too difficult or impossible to apply directly, heat it, for example, using a hair dryer to soften it.
+If the grease is too hard and this makes it too difficult or impossible to apply directly, heat it using a hair dryer to soften it.

 - Repeat the operation as many times as necessary.